 A look at the table below pegging train travel against air travel shows the obvious advantage of the former when it comes to sustainable travel.
-As an example, a train trip between Zurich, Switzerland and Milan, Italy, is nearly 30 times efficient vis-a-vis an air trip when it comes to CO2 emissions.
+For example, a train trip between Zurich, Switzerland and Milan, Italy, is nearly 30 times efficient vis-a-vis an air trip when it comes to CO2 emissions.

 Naysayers may step in here saying “Well, but I save a whole load of hours when it comes to train travel”.
 A typical train trip between Zurich and Milan is around 3 hours and 41 minutes.
 A flight between the two destinations is 55 minutes.
 That is quite a difference.

 But.
-Add in the pre-departure airport arrival time requirements, time in the post arrival baggage collection and other formalities, the typical location of airports from the city centers, this time difference may narrow down a bit.
+Add in the pre-departure airport arrival time requirements, time in the post arrival baggage collection and other formalities, the typical location of airports from the city centers.
+This time difference may narrow down a bit.
 Definitely, worth the environment!

 And with High Speed Rail (HSR) coming in, new train lines having speeds in excess of 250 kilometers per hour (km/h), or 160 miles per hour (mph).
 China, leading the way here, has 26,869 kms of HSR in place (Beijing-Shanghai HSR pictured below).
 The US with only 54 kms in place has 1710 approved for construction.
 And this is a growing phenomenon across the world.